constructiverealities/depthai_tof_demo/README.md

 # DepthAI Demo

 This runs a minimal demo for the ToF sensor in DepthAI.
+It runs both the HQVGA and VGA PMD sensors.

 # Quickstart

 `./run-docker.h`

 ### Run 5fps:
-`DOCKER_MODEL_NAME=depthai-5fps ./run-docker.h`
+`./run-docker.h --fps 5`

 # Requirements